Thursday, November 21, 2024

 “I don’t want to start peeling (amenities) off right now,” Council Member Mike Donovan said.
 “I’d rather see the final bid, see how much each one of these things are going to save us and make the decisions then, when we know how much we’re going to save.
 My sense is that we’re all sensitive to cost.
 (But) when we talk about why we’re doing this, we’re trying to make this a park.
 Right now, it’s a field.”

 During public comment, many people – predominantly residents of the Coronado Cays – spoke against the proposed park amenities.
-Opponents said they like they’re quiet, quaint park and worried about noise and the impact on their property values.
+Opponents said they like their quiet, quaint park and worried about noise and the impact on their property values.
 However, other residents voiced their support of the plan and said they believed the city was thorough in its public outreach.

 The city conducted a statistically valid survey of Coronado residents in June 2023 to determine which amenities to prioritize.
 Then, in December 2023, City Council unanimously decided to maintain 75% of the park as programmable field space.